Skip to main content

 • If you change your mind about the configuration, you can easily change these settings.

-• Want to test out the same scenario with a few tweaks?
-Use the duplicate scenario button to create a copy!
+• If you wish to test the same scenario with a few tweaks, use the duplicate scenario button to create a copy!

 • Click on the "+ Round" tab and give the round a name.